geogardenclub/geogardenclub.github.io/README.md

 ### 3. Philip deploys the site

-To deploy the site, make sure that GIT_USER is set and that you have commit privileges to the repo, then invoke:
+To deploy the site, Philip has GIT_USER is set and has commit privileges to the repo, then he invokes:

 ```
-npm run deploy
+GIT_PASS=<token> npm run deploy
 ```

+He has a GitHub Personal Access Token stored someplace (like your 1Password file).
+Note he doesn't store it on his local file system in plain text (like in an environment variable) to avoid an attack vector.

 This builds the static HTML and commits the results to the `main` branch of the geogardenclub.github.io repository.